GSYongWu/biotools/README.md

 | 20%MEAN_COVERAGE_DEDUP(%) | Dedup coverage >=(Mean dedup depth)*20% |
 | 50%MEAN_COVERAGE_DEDUP(%) | Dedup coverage >=(Mean dedup depth)*50% |
 | CV_SCORE                  | CV score of iqr median region depth     |

+## Known bugs

+For a large region, like whole genome region, bamdst may go crash with a segmental fault.
+I have noticed issues like this, and this bug can be tolerated by split a large region into several small pieces.
+However, this bug may not be fixed until next major update.

+## Bug report

+report bug to yong.wu@geneseeq.com